-PRIV 111 Introduction to Law 3-0-3 Commitment to sources, Principles of Commercial Law, Constitutional Law and Political Systems, Administrative Law 1, Penal Code - General Section, Legal Studies in English, History of Law, Criminology and Penology.
-Study of this course is divided into two parts: 1- Theory of law: this part covers the definition of legal rule, its necessity, characteristics and its kinds and sources.
-It also covers the divisions of law and its sphere of application.
-2- Theory of right: this part covers the definition of right, its kinds, sources, subject, protection and means of its proof.
-PRIV 113 Sources of Obligation 3-0-3 This course concentrates on definition of obligation and its voluntary sources, which are two in number: 1) Contract: this course covers definition of contract, its pillars, effects, and means of its discharge.
-2) Unilateral undertaking: this covers a study to general rules of unilateral undertaking and its applications.
-Prerequisite: PRIV111 PRIV 121 Prin ciples of Commercial Law 3-0-3 under each includes: This is foll importance between co The third s merchant s relates to t section The defi owed by of dist ompany section status, f status, .
-The nition the inguis and d deals the le ness e up t d fore bur main branches of the course material, with a study begins with an introductory course on Cor of Commercial Law and its origins and its sco study of the Theory of Business and includes shing between business, labor and civil standar civilian work and business and individual busine with the merchant, the definition and condition egal duties that are required by merchants.
-The premises and addresses the definition and char the legal means to protect and some legal action eclosure. nmercial Law and pe of application. the study of the ds to distinguish ess professionals. ons for acquiring ne fourth section racteristics of the PRIV 133 Intr oduction to Islamic Jurisprudence 3-0-3 Rules of Fundamentalism in the interpretation of texts, and the Personal Status Law (1) This course deals with the definition of Shari'a and jurisprudence, the needs of the legislation, characteristic of jurisprudence and shari'a, basic principles of Islamic jurisprudence, the relationship of shari'a law with other laws.
-Historical study of Islamic jurisprudence, its evolution since the beginning of the message to the present time.
-The suspicions about Islamic jurisprudence, the theory of legal capacity and its rules.
-The model to one of the general theory in Islamic jurisprudence.
-Prerequisite: None
+PRIV 111 Introduction to Law 3-0-3 Systems, A History of L Study of th 1- Theory of and its kind dminist aw, Crit is cours of law: t ls and s of right rative minole e is d his pa ource : this Frinciples of Commercial Law, Constitutional Law 1, Penal Code - General Section, Legal Story and Penology. ivided into two parts: art covers the definition of legal rule, its necessit s.
+It also covers the divisions of law and its sphere part covers the definition of right, its kinds, its proof. tudies in English, ry, characteristics ere of application.
+PRIV 113 Sources of Obligation 3-0-3 two in num 1) Contract discharge. ber: :: this co al under lications ourse rtakin s. s on definition of obligation and its voluntary so covers definition of contract, its pillars, effects, g: this covers a study to general rules of unilat and means of its PRIV 121 Prin ciples of Commercial Law 3-0-3 This course under each includes: This is follo importance between co The third s merchant s relates to t covers section The defi owed by of dist ompany section status, f he busi nat mak sales an the for .
+The nition / the inguis and of deals the le ness e up t d fore itime Law, Commercial papers. our main branches of the course material, with a study begins with an introductory course on Con of Commercial Law and its origins and its scop study of the Theory of Business and includes shing between business, labor and civil standar civilian work and business and individual busine with the merchant, the definition and condition egal duties that are required by merchants.
+The premises and addresses the definition and char the legal means to protect and some legal action eclosure. nmercial Law and be of application. the study of the ds to distinguish ess professionals. ons for acquiring he fourth section facteristics of the PRIV 133 Intr oduction to Islamic Jurisprudence 3-0-3 This course legislation, jurispruden jurispruden e deals charac ce, the ce, its e about I with terist relati evolut slami n in the interpretation of texts, and the Personal the definition of Shari'a and jurisprudence, t ic of jurisprudence and shari'a, basic princ onship of shari'a law with other laws.
+Historical tion since the beginning of the message to the p c jurisprudence, the theory of legal capacity a he needs of the iples of Islamic study of Islamic present time.
+The